 Want even more sourdough recipes?
 Visit our Sourdough section for sourdough discard recipes, bagels, pretzels and cinnamon rolls…

-If you need more help making the recipe jump over to the Soft sourdough recipe post.
-It has LOTS of helps in it for you.
+If you need more help making the recipe jump over to the Soft Sourdough Recipe post.
+It has a lot of information in it for you.

 We begin this cinnamon raisin version of the recipe at the second stretch and fold of the process.

-If you want ONE cinnamon raisin loaf divide the dough at this point.
-Continue the recipe for the cinnamon raisin loaf with one half.
+If you want a single Cinnamon Raisin Loaf, divide the dough at this point.
+Continue the recipe for the Cinnamon Raisin Loaf with one half.

 Use this recipe and replace the white flour up to 50% with a good white whole wheat bread flour.
 This will give you a slightly denser loaf than our sourdough white bread recipe.

-If you want to make a 100 % whole wheat cinnamon raisin bread use our Whole Wheat sourdough bread recipe with white whole wheat.
+If you want to make a 100 % whole wheat cinnamon bread use our Whole Wheat Sourdough Bread recipe with white whole wheat.
 You may want to add a bit of honey to the dough to make it sweeter for this recipe.

 At the second stretch and fold start checking back to this recipe for the cinnamon raisin instructions.

-Plump Raisins before first stretch and fold.
+Plump the raisins before the first stretch and fold.
 Mix 150 grams dry weight raisins to an equal weight of water.
-Let soak until the raisin are completely plumped.
+Allow them to soak until the raisin are completely plumped.
 Drain and set raisins aside until needed at the second stretch and fold.

 The plumped raisins are swirled with cinnamon sugar layer.
 The even distribution of raisins is preferable for little pops of raisin flavor while you eat this delicious bread.

-For EACH loaf that you want to make into cinnamon raisin bread combine:
+Measurements for each loaf that you want to make into cinnamon bread are

 - 2 Tablespoons ground cinnamon.

-This blend can be used as much or as little as your prefer.
-Feel Free to double the cinnamon layer or cut it down as your family prefers.
+This blend can be used as much or as little as your desire.
+Feel free to double the cinnamon layer or cut it down as your family prefers.